 Current NHTI Students

 Students who wish to enter the LPN to RN Completion program and are currently enrolled in General Studies or another NHTI program must complete and submit the Change of Program form prior to the application deadline listed above.
+Departmental signatures will not be required for the Fall 2020 or Spring 2021 semesters due to COVID-19.

 Admission is determined by a cumulative point system that is based on high school level prerequisite courses and grades, applicable college courses and grades and the NLN Nursing Accelerated Challenge Exam I: Foundations of Nursing score.
 References are considered critical to the admission process and are evaluated.